icebob/moleculer-java-site/src/logging.md

 ## Logging in J2EE environment

-When using Spring Boot, you can turn off the initialization of Spring Boot logging, by setting the "org.springframework.boot.logging.LoggingSystem" property to "false".
+When using Spring Boot, you can turn off the initialization of Spring Boot logging, by setting the "org.springframework.boot.logging.LoggingSystem" property to "none".
 Thus, the Moleculer Application will use the J2EE server's default logging mechanism.
 It looks like this in "web.xml":